Majors, Certificates/Minors and Accelerated Degree programs

 All majors build on The Core and allow students to specialize in an approach to the study of international affairs, an area of international affairs, or a region.

-Each of the eight BSFS majors and the joint SFS-MSB Bachelor of Science in Business and Global Affairs (BSBGA) is designed around 24-36 credits of required and elective classes.
+Each of the eight BSFS majors and the joint degree from the Walsh School of Foreign Service and McDonough School of Business, the Dikran Izmirlian Program in Business and Global Affairs (BGA), is designed around 24-36 credits of required and elective classes.
 Some majors have additional pre- or co-requisites.
 The nine majors are:

 Business and Global Affairs International Political Economy